 Study of the United States Institutes (SUSI) for Secondary Educators is an intensive post-graduate level academic programs with integrated study tours whose purpose is to provide foreign secondary school educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.

 * Administrators include teacher trainers, curriculum developers, textbook writers, and Ministry of Education officials.

 The following criteria apply:

-- Candidates should be mid-career, motivated and experienced professionals from secondary schools – teachers or administrators.
+- Candidates should be mid-career, motivated and experienced teachers or administrators from secondary schools OR language learning centers.

 - Candidates should have little or no prior experience in the United States.

 - Priority will be given to candidates who have firm plans to enhance, update or develop courses or educational materials with a U.S. studies focus or component, develop new courses in the subject of the visited institute, enhance and update existing courses on the United States, or offer specialized seminars for professionals in US studies areas related to the program theme.